bbodenmiller/gtfs_SQL_importer/README.md

 # Test/Demonstration

-The corrected (even google's example data has errors) demo feed from the GTFS website is included in this distribution.
+The corrected (even googles example data has errors) demo feed from the GTFS website is included in this distribution.
 You should play around with that first to get everything to work and to see how the data gets put into tables.